-CONSISTENCY VARIATION: After 9 months, stage 3 foods are introduced, which are 6 ounce portions, blended meals with small chunks within.
-Parents could continue with these stage 3 foods, but I also do recommend starting to increase the amount of chewable solids in order to avoid any texture issues moving forward.
+CONSISTENCY VARIATION: After 9 months, Stage 3 foods are introduced, which are six-ounce portions blended meals with small chunks within.
+Parents could continue with these Stage 3 foods, but I also do recommend starting to increase the amount of chewable solids in order to avoid any texture issues moving forward.

 HELP THEM FEED THEMSELVES: Place pieces of food in front of your toddler in order for them to use their mature pincer skills.
 This encourages more independent but supervised eating.

 MILK: Milk should also continue to be a part of a toddlers diet, but to a much lesser degree since solids become the main focus of their diet.
 Milk drops down to about 16-20 ounces per day.
 For our breastfed babies, the mother can have a choice to continue breastfeeding if she chooses, but continue to use the vitamin D supplement at 600 I.U. per day.
 For the parents that want to transition to other types of milk, cow’s milk is recommended since it has the highest fat content needed for brain growth and development.
 For an overweight child, 2% milk can be given instead.
 The transition can happen by any means the parent chooses:

 - Mix breast milk or formula with cow’s milk at half and half.